padiketeku/EnvMonMod/EMM-Prac-2.md

 var reference = infrastructure.merge(agriculture).merge(forest).merge(wetland).merge(bareland)
 ```

-Sample trainin areas for the model
+Sample training areas for the model

 Next,  the analyst needs to gather a sample of reference spectral profiles for the cover classes.
 This is useful for the model training process.